c2siorg/survey6/README.md

 ## Data Aggregator.

-Data Aggrateor is a series of scheduled Apache Airflow Dags
+Data Aggregator is a series of scheduled Apache Airflow Dags

 * DAG 1 - USe dpkt or scapy to parse the pcap files along with metadata.
 * DAG2 - Spak Jobs to clean and aggregate the data and write to parquet.